Advisors

 Based: Sydney

 Peta-Jane ‘PJ’ Madam landed her first role in journalism in 2004 as an intern with Channel Nine News in Brisbane, earning her stripes before heading south to work for Nine News in Sydney.
 As a reporter and producer, she got a real taste for life in broadcast journalism – spending time on the road reporting, as well as in studio producing stories and bulletins.
 PJ joined SBS as a reporter for World News Australia in 2008.
 During her time here she has covered major local and international events, including the canonisation of Mary MacKillop, two Australian federal elections, Kevin Rudd’s fall from leadership and the dumping of two NSW Premiers, the aftermath of the Samoan tsunami in September 2009, and Cyclone Yasi in February 2011.
 She was also SBS’s correspondent from London for the wedding of Prince William and Kate Middleton in April 2011.
 As well as reporting, PJ was one of a team who present SBS World News Australia – you’ll often find her anchoring the 9.30pm news bulletin.
-She has now moved to being a TV presenter for a major television station.
-Well done PJ!
+She has now moved to being a TV presenter for major television stations.

 Somchay Phakonkham